The Board of Adjustment

 - To serve as the Watershed Review Board and rule on all petitions in accordance with the procedures specified in the watershed ordinance (i.e. issue Density Averaging Certificates - see below).

 Applications for appeals & variances are available below.
 Physical copies are also available at town hall.
 Please contact the planning department with any questions regarding the application process for appeals & variances.
-Additionally, please consult the most recent fee schedule to determine the associated application fee.
+Additionally, please consult the most recent fee schedule, available on the Finance & Budget webpage, to determine the associated application fee.

 Appeal Application: To hear and decide appeals from any order, decision, determination, or interpretation made by the Planning Director concerning the planning ordinance.